-All performance tests are executed with single processor core and with multiple cores scenarios.
+All performance tests are executed with single physical core and with multiple cores scenarios.

 Intel Hyper-Threading (HT)¶

 Intel Xeon processors used in FD.io CSIT can operate either in HT Disabled mode (single logical core per each physical core) or in HT Enabled mode (two logical cores per each physical core).
 HT setting is applied in BIOS and requires server SUT reload for it to take effect, making it impractical for continuous changes of HT mode of operation.